We Analyzed the Future Direction of Recon Technology Ltd. (RCON), Here is What We Found

-Recon Technology Ltd. (NASDAQ:RCON) went down by -9.52% from its latest closing price compared to the recent 1-year high of $9.70.
-The company’s stock price has collected 25.19% of gains in the last five trading sessions.
+Recon Technology Ltd. (NASDAQ:RCON) went up by 21.23% from its latest closing price compared to the recent 1-year high of $9.70.
+The company’s stock price has collected 15.83% of gains in the last five trading sessions.
 Press Release reported on 04/08/21 that Recon Technology Announces FGS’ Cooperation Agreement with Henan CNPC and Alipay

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.